Readless

 NewsBreak + NBotConversational personalization layerFree appLocal-news readers who want easier control

 These products are best treated as experiments, not default recommendations.
-If you want stability, pick one of the more established tools above.
-If you want to explore where AI aggregation is going next, they are worth a close look.
+If you want stability, pick one of the established tools above.
+If you want to explore where AI aggregation is heading next, they are worth a close look.

-The easiest mistake in this category is choosing by headline feature instead of by workflow.
-Start with the question you actually need answered every day: Do I need faster catch-up, better source control, bias visibility, local relevance, or stronger privacy?
-Once you know that, the category gets much easier to navigate.
+Start with the question you actually need answered every day: Do you need faster catch-up, better source control, bias visibility, local relevance, or stronger privacy?

 ParticleFast catch-upFree; Plus from $2.99/monthStrongLess workflow depth